atom-community/buildium/README.md

 - support for JSON build-files with comments
 - updated dependencies

-**Note:** Support for JavaScript build-files has been disabled, but will hopefully come back in a future iteration
+**Note:** Support for JavaScript build-files has been removed, but will hopefully come back in a future iteration

 ## Installation